Shakeskeyboarde/wurk/core/wurk/README.md

 npm install --global wurk
 ```

-If you use a command that does not match an installed Wurk command package, then Wurk will run a matching root workspace.json script.
-This may be useful
+If you use a command that is not provided by a Wurk command package, then Wurk will try to run a matching root `package.json` script.
+This allows root package scripts to serve as ad-hoc commands.
+Wurk global command line options will also be inherited by Wurk commands used in scripts.
-because Wurk options (eg. selecting workspaces using the `-w` option) are inherited by spawned Wurk subprocesses, allowing package filtering to be
-applied to package.json scripts that are composed of other Wurk CLI commands.

 ```sh
 # Run the build script from the root workspace.json file.